KYPHOSIS TREATMENT

 Preoperative Blood Donation and Anemia Management

-Patients may be encouraged to donate their own blood before surgery for autologous transfusion if needed.
+Patients may be encouraged to donate their blood before surgery for autologous transfusion if needed.
 Preoperative anemia should be corrected with iron supplementation, erythropoietin, or other appropriate therapies.

 Intraoperative Blood Conservation Techniques

-Techniques such as controlled hypotension, cell saver technology (which recycles the patient’s own blood), and the use of antifibrinolytic agents like tranexamic acid can help reduce intraoperative blood loss.
+Techniques such as controlled hypotension, cell saver technology (which recycles the patient’s blood), and the use of antifibrinolytic agents like tranexamic acid can help reduce intraoperative blood loss.

 Postoperative Blood Management